ArnolFokam/WhatToDo-App/README.md

 ### Running the app

-#### `step 1: Download and install Git`(optionall.it depends on if you want to clone the repository or download it.for clonnig take this step)
+#### `step 1: Download and install Git`(optional.it depends on if you want to clone the repository or download it.for clonnig take this step)

 ##### In Linux Distros (Ubuntu, Kali Linux)